hugo53/hugo53.github.io/_posts/2015-06-12-infer-facebook-demo.md

 ---
 layout: post
 title: "Infer Facebook Demo"
 description: "Facebook just opened their analyzing tool for mobile development, primarily focusing on iOS and Android project, called Infer.
-As Facebook said, "A tool to detect bugs in Android and iOS apps before they ship", Infer can analyze and detect much more implicit bugs in a mobile project before sending to users."
+As Facebook said, A tool to detect bugs in Android and iOS apps before they ship, Infer can analyze and detect much more implicit bugs in a mobile project before sending to users." category:ios
-category: iOS
 tags: []
 ---
 {% include JB/setup %}